temporalio/documentation/docs-src/go/how-to-backfill-a-schedule-in-go.md

 description: Backfill a Schedule to execute a Workflow at a later time.
 ---

-Backfilling a [Schedule](/concepts/what-is-a-schedule) executes [Workflow Tasks](/concepts/what-is-a-workflow-task) ahead of the Schedule's specified time range.
+Backfilling a [Schedule](/concepts/what-is-a-schedule) executes Actions ahead of the Schedule's specified time range.
 This is useful for executing a missed or delayed [Action](/concepts/what-is-a-schedule#action), or for testing the [Workflow](/concepts/what-is-a-workflow) ahead of time.

 To backfill a Schedule in Go, use `Backfill()` on `ScheduleHandle`.